 Air fryers are the most common cause of a fire.
 Always keep an eye on it if you have children or pets, and make sure to always watch out for it during malfunctioning situations.
 An air fryer can catch fire if you don’t attend to it for more than 30 minutes.
 When thinking about how an air fryer catches fire, think of what happens inside when the food is cooking at high temperatures and malfunctioning in some way while not fully attended to.
 Air Fryers should be turned off before moving away from them because they’re still working!

 Not unplugging your Air fryer when not in use

 This can be a fire hazard, as the appliance can overheat if it is not properly unplugged.
 It’s important to unplug your air fryer when you’re not using it.
-This helps prevent the risk of an explosion and fire hazard.
+This helps prevent the risk of an outburst and fire hazard.

 A malfunction could cause the air fryer to explode, causing a fire hazard.
 If you have an air fryer, be sure to unplug it when you’re not using it – even if it appears unlikely that it will catch fire.
 You never know – and it’s better to be safe than sorry!

 An air fryer is a device that cooks food by circulating hot air around it.
 This appliance is growing in popularity, as it is a healthier way to cook than frying food in oil.
 However, like any other appliance, an air fryer requires basic maintenance for it to operate safely and correctly.

 The most likely cause of an air fryer catching fire is a power surge.
 A possible cause for this is that the appliance has been left in the on position for too long.
 To prevent this from happening, be sure to unplug the air fryer after each use.
 Additionally, make sure to clean the appliance regularly, as dirt and grease can build up and cause a fire.